Germany’s Role and Interests amidst a United States in Turmoil and a Europe in Search of its Future

 20. und 21.
 Juni 2017

-Beim zweiten Walter Leisler Kiep-Symposium standen im Mittelpunkt die Globalisierung und der Protektionismus, die Atlantische Gemeinschaft und Deutschlands Platz in Europa.
+Beim zweiten Walther Leisler Kiep-Symposium standen im Mittelpunkt die Globalisierung und der Protektionismus, die Atlantische Gemeinschaft und Deutschlands Platz in Europa.

 Die Ergebnisse der Paneldiskussion erlauben folgende Zusammenfassung: